monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 Describe the selection criteria:

 - **Selection Criteria**: Artists are chosen based on:
-  - Scheduled performances at partner venues in November
+  - Scheduled performances at partner venues for the given month
   - Playlist weight (rotation system to ensure fair representation)
   - Availability of YouTube video content